-Attendance is taken each day that the Cyber School is open; though students can continue working on days when the school is not open (weekends, holidays, professional development days, etc.).
+Attendance is taken each day that the cyber school is open; though students can continue working on days when the school is not open (weekends, holidays, professional development days, etc.).
 ECCS does not usually close for snow days; all classes will continue virtually as regularly scheduled and attendance will be taken.
 Meaningful participation is counted as engaging in daily online lesson activities, communicating with their teacher, participating in class activities (synchronous or asynchronous), or attending other scheduled academic events and is recorded as "meeting" attendance.
-Failure to present meaningful participation in main classes on all scheduled school days will be counted as No Engagement.
-Failure to attend live lessons while logged into the instructional delivery system will be counted as a Class Absence.
-ECCS will alert parents missed classes by email, text, and/or phone call.
+Failure to present meaningful participation in main classes on all scheduled school days will be counted as No Engagement and recorded for student follow up.
+Failure to attend 55% or more of live lessons daily while logged into the instructional delivery system will be counted as an Absence.
+Students must attend daily 55% or more of their classes to be marked Present.